QuarionIC/QuarionIC/README.md

 **Contact  Information**

 You can contact me via email (qmot3@gatech.edu) or book a meeting with me on [Calendly](https://calendly.com/qmot/30min).
-If you have any (anonymous) feedback about my GitHub, career plans, life choices, or anything else I would love to receive it [here](https://forms.gle/FPc3gCz9KRsddHoV9).
+If you have any feedback regarding me, I would love to receive it [here](https://forms.gle/FPc3gCz9KRsddHoV9).
+You can submit feedback anonymously or provide your contact information.
+I especially value thoughtful criticism.

 <!--
 **QuarionIC/QuarionIC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.